currentxchange/purple-explainer/Purple.md

 # Everstone NFTs
 **Everstones, forged by staking PURPLE, keep content alive on the cxc.world map forever.**

 After a 24 hour wait period, the content indicated on the NFT will receive an Up from the Everstone, represented using the Everstone's ID instead of a usual WAX account id.

-Unlike BLUx Ups, Ups from Everstones are **included in the main chart rankings** used to reward content creators for appearing on the Top Charts.
+> Everstones send BLUX / Blu Ups so they are included in the default [Top Charts](Top-Charts), but not for Top 64 rewards.

 # 🟣 Budget Brief (Fraction of Total Supply)